Frequently Asked Questions

 As we are a small school, no specific afternoon activities take place on site.
 However, we recommend the following local after school programmes.

 Grade 0- Grade 3: This after school prorgramme is named 'SFO' offered by Blæsenborg SFO 'Søtrolden'.
-This programme is payment based and more information can be found here
+This programme is payment based.

 Yes.
 LIS is certified by the world renowned Cambridge Assessment International Education.